mtgjson/mtgjson-website/docs/changelog/mtgjson-v5/README.md

 #### Fixed

-- Fixed an issue where `foreignData` was not getting set
+- Fixed an issue where data was not getting set at all
+- Fixed and issue where flavor names were not set correctly

 ### Identifiers Model